Prince-John/EL9115_interactive_config/README.md

 The delay value is set in multiples of 2 ns, with the 5 bit unsigned int multiplication factor set using the bits $b_4-b_0$(MSB is $b_4$).

 For example the data word for setting the green channel to 50 ns delay will be : `01011001`

+## Usage

+Before starting ensure that the `DEV_ENV` variable in the `spi_utilities.py` file within the src directory is set to `FALSE`.

+Start this utility by running the `main.py` file within the src directory.

+I've written this tool to be used on a Raspberry Pi 3b+ but should be relatively easy to modify it for any SPI capable device that has the `spidev` python driver wrapper.